bridgetkromhout/bridgetkromhout.github.io/content/blog/2016-08-28-livetweeting-tech-conferences.md

 Livetweeting means paying close attention, and it’s a different kind of attention than the absorption of learning.
 It’s easier to livetweet a talk if I’ve seen the speaker speak before, but even if I haven’t, it means listening both for the quotable lines and for those brilliant insights that are going to be incredibly difficult to fit into a tweet.
 (I always try to get the speaker’s Twitter handle and the conference hashtag into relevant tweets.)

 If I think I might want to transcribe lots of direct quotes, I might use both laptop and phone.
 Laptop is mostly for “what was the speaker’s Twitter handle” or “let me Google up that repo they mentioned offhand” or suchlike.
-(Some people use a different style - I like how [Jessica Kerr](https://twitter.com/jessitron) [adds marginalia](https://twitter.com/jessitron/status/759080993244450817).)
+(Some people use a different style - I like how [Jessica Kerr](https://twitter.com/jessitron) [adds marginalia](https://twitter.com/jessitron/status/759080993244450817).) _(2018 update: My style isn't the only style, particularly with how picture-heavy my style is.
+Other styles include far more comprehensive text.
+I refer you to [Liz Fong-Jones](https://twitter.com/lizthegrey) and [Heidi Waterhouse](https://twitter.com/wiredferret) for excellent livetweeting that differs from mine.)_

 Structurally, I don’t begin my tweets with the speaker’s Twitter handle, as in that case Twitter is only going to show the tweet in the feed for my followers who also happen to follow that speaker.
 Some people solve this by prefixing the Twitter handle with a . but I prefer to phrase my tweets about a speaker’s talk so as not to start with their handle.
 (In theory this is changing at some point; I'll be interested as to how usable or unusable that makes reading the firehose of an already-active Twitter feed.)